Yemen’s Tattered Reality After ‘Fairytale’ Revolution: Photographic Perspectives

 Nile Bowie for RT

-Nile Bowie is a Kuala Lumpur-based American writer and photographer for the Centre for Research on Globalization in Montreal, Canada.
+Nile Bowie is a Kuala Lumpur-based American writer and photographer.
 He explores issues of terrorism, economics and geopolitics.